 Under current legislation and guidance SUDS rely upon facilities which are not adoptable by sewerage undertakers.
 Therefore, the applicant will need to ensure that arrangements exist for the long-term maintenance of the SUDS facilities.
-It is critical that the effectiveness of these systems is maintained in perpetuity.
-Good management will avoid flooding from the proposed surface water system, which may result in the inundation of the foul sewerage system.
+It is critical

 Thus, where a SUDS scheme is to be implemented, the drainage details submitted to the Local Planning Authority should: